steadylearner/blog/posts/Docker/How to use Docker commands.md

 <!--  -->

-In this post, we will learn how to use Docker commands.
-We will make a web app inside a Docker container and turn it into an Docker image and learn how to upload it to [Docker Hub].
+In this post, we'll learn how to use Docker commands.
+We will make a web app inside a Docker container and turn it into a Docker image.
+We'll also learn how to upload it to [Docker Hub].

 <br />